mauroeparis/grupo06_lab01_2019/CONSIGNA.md

   (^^^) :: Dibujo a -> Dibujo a -> Dibujo a

-  -- dada una figura la repite en cuatro cuadrantes cuarteto :: Dibujo a -> Dibujo a
+  -- dada una figura la repite en cuatro cuadrantes cuarteto :: Dibujo a -> Dibujo a -> Dibujo a -> Dibujo a

   -- una figura repetida con las cuatro rotaciones, superimpuestas. encimar4 :: Dibujo a -> Dibujo a